EPA brownfield grant recipients to transform Illinois communities

 How can Fehr Graham help community leaders secure brownfield grants?

-long history of helping clients secure funding for brownfield redevelopment.
+At Fehr Graham, we have a long history of helping clients secure funding for brownfield redevelopment.
 Our experience helps identify sources and reinforce funding stacks for brownfield cleanup and remediation projects in your community.
 Our team works closely with regulatory agencies to customize competitive applications to secure the maximum funding.

 To learn how Fehr Graham can help your community become an EPA brownfield grant recipient, contact us or call 815.235.7643.